KinjalPM/tennis_Game/README.md

 Whenever the ball is missed, it resets and starts from the center.
 At the end of the game which player is won is displayed on board.

-#TO PLAY
+## TO PLAY
-Download the file and run on browser.
+Download the file and run on the browser.